 Fatihah, a self-proclaimed sharia-adherent Muslim, alleges that he was not permitted to use the Neal’s firing range because he was Muslim in violation of state and federal anti-discrimination laws.

 But the facts will prove otherwise.
-On October 23, 2015, Fatihah entered the Neal’s facility with an AK-47 over his shoulder, magazine inserted.
-The firing range is an outdoor range, and it was raining hard that day—no one in their right mind (at least no one without an agenda) would even consider shooting on a day like this.
+On October 23, 2015, Fatihah entered the Neal’s facility dressed in military-style clothing and carrying a loaded (round in chamber) military-issue handgun strapped to his belt, a military-style rifle slung over his shoulder, fully loaded magazines with over 140 rounds of 9 mm ammunition, and a concealed recording device he kept in his pocket.
+The firing range is an outdoor range, and it had been raining hard—no one in their right mind (at least no one without an agenda) would even consider shooting on a day like this.
 Consequently, Fatihah was the only one at the range that day (in fact, there were several indoor ranges available to him along his route from Tulsa to Oktaha if he was truly interested in only shooting).

 These facts alone raise enough suspicion for the owner of a gun range (an inherently dangerous business) to ask the person to leave.
 But there was more.